xw2519/HLP-Project-2022-Team-8/docs/ReadMeCodeAnalysis.md

         |> List.filter (fun seg -> (seg.Id <> segMoved.Id))
 ```

- 1. They need to be parallel (i.e. of the same Orientation) to the segment being moved in order to be valid
+ 1. They need to be parallel (i.e. of the same Orientation) to the segment being moved in order to be valid.

  2. They need to be "on the same level" as the segment being moved.
 This is checked using the `areSegsOnSameLevel` function that takes in two segments and checks, according to their rotation, if they are on the same relevant axis: